-Here’s another super cute option for your Valentines this year!
-All it’s an easy one too.
+Here’s a super cute option for your Valentines!
+And it’s an easy one too.
 Print and trim the free printable, and attach an inexpensive rubber stamp.
 That’s it!
 Yes, it’s candy free, and yes, it’s appealing to all sorts of kids.
 Who wouldn’t love a little stamp with animal feet!

 And bonus, the printable is a little ruler, so your kids can measure any real animal footprints they come across.
 Best valentine ever!

 You can find animal track stamps in the craft store or find them online.